-Financial Aid will be disbursed three times per semester by check from the Business Office on the dates listed in the catalog and website.
+Federal Pell grant will be disbursed three times per semester by check or direct deposit from the Business Office on the dates listed in the catalog and website.

 Attendance is reported weekly to a Student Services Official and information is released to the Financial Aid official to determine aid eligibility and last date of attendance.